miker704/Strife/patches2.md

 - Finalized Dm Members Controller.rb for patch v4.
 - Finalized Channels Controller.rb for patch v4.
 - Finalized Current backend routes.rb for patch v4.
+- Finalized Temp DmServer Name Generator function when there is no set name for a dmServer speeds up front-end rendering.

 ### Front-End Changes